dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 i don't think the players would have any control over what dumb ads they have to wear?!

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 11 March 2022 16:23 (three months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 11 March 2022 16:23 (eight months ago) link

 i want a burger king logo right on the butt, B on the left, K on the right